 Students enrolled in an animal assisted therapy certificate program study the basics of animal behavior and genetics.
 They also study the basics of human growth and development, emotional and mental disabilities, human psychology and other behavioral disorders.
 Some common course topics include:

 - Small animal behavior and genetics

 - History of animal assisted therapy

 Popular Career Options

-Individuals who get their certification in animal assisted therapy may go on to start their own practice, becoming independent contractors.
+Individuals who get their certification in animal assisted therapy may go on to start their own practice - becoming independent contractors through the use of the main degree they obtain.
 Having a thorough educational background in animal assisted therapy can be useful to professionals working in several different careers.
 Some of these include: